EricBrown3/pipelines/update/README.md

 Pipeline produces their results from the result of all their stages.

 ## Stage
-Each stage produces params from the pipeline stage.
+Each stage produces params from the pipeline's params and current stage results.

-A stage can have a single pass, or multiple passes.

-Passes always execute.

-## Pass
-Params of a pass are produced by the stage.

-Passes are useful for independent execution within a stage, which have no dependencies of each other.
+This allows passing the results for one pipline stage as the params for another.

 # Usage
 Pipelines can execute other pipelines.
 This allows for "synchronization" points.